mjhea0/refactoru-week8-node-chatroom/README.md

 1. Now let's create an event to let the server know when a connection has been made by the client.
 Add a "connection" event to your app.js `io.sockets.on('connection',function(){...});`
 2. Create an empty object **outside** of your connection event to hold our users.
-3. Create an event inside of the connection event to receive a message Note that all of our socket events on the server will go inside of the connection event</div></div></div><div class="space-3"><div class="part">
+3. Create an event inside of the connection event to receive a message
+4. Note that all of our socket events on the server will go inside of the connection event

 #### Part III (Setup socket events on the client)